 Our Engagement and Outreach programme will be funded by The Octagon Theatre and will attract national funding.
 It will deliver an exciting range of projects that will build stronger, healthier and happier communities.

 "Our programme of activity will transform peoples lives, bringing people together and positively benefiting our community.
 We will continue our work to provide equality of access and present a diverse programme that unlocks creativity in all of us." - Katherine Hoskins, Arts Engagement Assistant

 A large capital development like this is a monumental undertaking and there are of course risks involved that will be carefully managed.
 As part of South Somerset District Council there are robust business and development plans in place.
 The council has an excellent track-record of delivering large scale building projects for the community.
-The total cost, including architects, consultants’ fees and a contingency is £23million (excluding VAT).
-This would mark a major investment for the area.
+The project could now potentially cost £29.01m which is an increase of £6m from the previously agreed budget.

 Whilst the economic basis for development is compelling, this project is not just about money, it is about improving the health and well-being of everyone living within our district and beyond.
 Attending concerts and performances along with taking part in classes and workshops brings joy, whilst additionally offering the opportunity for expression of feelings and an improvement in confidence and self-esteem.
 Try to imagine a world without music, dance, theatre, art and film - it would be a pretty bleak place!
 We passionately believe that everyone should have access to the arts and that they have the ability to transform people’s lives.
 The Octagon Theatre and it’s team have always been focussed on spreading joy and happiness; a larger operation will equip us to be able to do more and reach more people within the community.
 This would be an investment in everyone’s health and well-being and is therefore one of the most vital investments we can make.